open-energy-transition/openmod-tracker/README.md

 ## License

-All generated data files in this repository (`inventory/output`, `user_analysis/output`) as well as the generated dashboard are under the [Creative Commons Attribution 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+This repository is licensed under the [MIT license](LICENSES/MIT.txt).
-All other files are under [the MIT license](./LICENSE).
+In addition the generated data files in this repository (`inventory/output`, `user_analysis/output`) are licensed under the [Creative Commons Attribution 4.0 license](LICENSES/CC-BY-4.0.txt).